freshworks/marketplace-sample-apps/.github/PULL_REQUEST_TEMPLATE/APP_README_TEMPLATE.md

 _[Description of the sample app]_

+### Screenshots:

+_[Screenshots that are not too big/small.
+Gifs are best.
+Let's just stick to 3 screenshots at the max]_

 Features demonstrated | Notes
 -------------------- | ------
  _Feature Name_ | _How the app is using it_